 Q: What type of equipment does MedFlight use?

 The medical equipment and training are an extension of Billings Clinic.
-MedFlight brings our ICU right to the bedside.
-MedFlight is the most technologyically advanced flight team in the Western United States.
-State-of-the-art equipment includes portable cardiac monitors and vital sign monitoring; IV fluid and medication pumps; portable internal pacemakers; chest tubes; advanced airway management video laryngoscopes (McGrath and Glidescope Go Pro); Hamilton T1 ventilators; portable blood gas and electrolyte analyzers as well as fluid and blood warmers; Vaccuum Splints for trauma spine mobilization; Whole Blood 4 units (Only team in NW Region to have available) or 4 units Packed Blood Cells (PRBC's) and 4 units Fresh Frozen Plasma (FFP).
+MedFlight brings the ICU/ED right to the bedside.
+We always have direct physician communication via satellite phones in all aircraft.
+State-of-the-art equipment includes portable Zoll cardiac monitors/defibrillators for vital sign monitoring; IVAC IV fluid and medication pumps; portable internal pacemakers; ability to place chest tubes; advanced airway management video laryngoscopes (McGrath and Glidescope Go Pro); Hamilton T1 ventilators; portable blood gas and electrolyte analyzers (ISTAT); Buddy Lite fluid and blood warmers; Vaccuum Splints for trauma spine mobilization; Whole Blood 4 units (Only team in NW Region to have available) or 4 units Packed Blood Cells (PRBC's) and 4 units Fresh Frozen Plasma (FFP).